A state pro-life group also applauded the legislature for advancing the pro-life measure.

 Ever since the Obama-Biden administration relaxed the RU-486 safety protocols in 2016, the numbers of chemical abortion abortions have rapidly increased in Texas — from 5,000 in 2014 to 28,000 in 2020, nearly a six-fold increase.
 Chemical abortions now account for 53% of all abortions in Texas, according to data from the Texas Health and Human Services Commission.

 “Now the Biden-Harris Administration is threatening to remove the FDA’s current in-person dispensing requirement.
 The physician visit is critically important for protecting the health and safety of women at abortion facilities,” said Pojman.
-“Even worse, activist organizations and academic institutions are promoting -order abortions, without any direct supervision of a physician, putting women’s very lives at risk.
-For example, Project SANA at the University of Texas at Austin LBJ School of Public Affairs brazenly advocates for ‘self-managed abortions’ while several on organizations will abortion pills on demand.”
+“Even worse, activist organizations and academic institutions are promoting mail-order abortions, without any direct supervision of a physician, putting women’s very lives at risk.
+For example, Project SANA at the University of Texas at Austin LBJ School of Public Affairs brazenly advocates for ‘self-managed abortions’ while several online organizations will mail abortion pills on demand.”